Beating Bonuses Beating Bonuses

 After placing a bet, the player and dealer are dealt a 5-card poker hand.
 Only 1 of the dealer's 5 cards is visible.
 The player then must choose to either fold and lose the hand or raise.
 The raise bet must be 2x the ante bet size, so the total bet following a raise is 3x the initial bet size.
 If the player raises, then he may discard up to 2 cards from his hand and take replacements from the deck.

 The dealer may also discard up to 2 cards from his hand.
-The dealer's discard selections are done according to a simple preset strategy, which is usually keep 5-card pat hands; discard one with two pair, 4 to a flush, or 4 to a straight; discard two with 3 of a kind; and discard the two lowest remaining cards with one pair or a high card.
+The dealer's discard selections are done according to a simple preset strategy.
+Microgaming, RTG and Boss all use the same strategy -- keep 5-card pat hands, discard one with 4 of a kind or two pair, discard two with 3 or one pair, discard one with 4 to a flush or 4 to a straight (either inside or outside), and discard the two lowest cards with a high card.
+Some land based casinos have different discard rules for inside straights.

 After the discards are complete, the hands are compared.
 There are several possible payouts.